stackitcloud/stackit-cli/docs/stackit_object-storage_credentials_create.md

 ### Synopsis

 Creates credentials for an Object Storage credentials group.
-The credentials are only displayed upon creation, and it will not be retrievable later.
+The credentials are only displayed upon creation, and will not be retrievable later.

 ```
 stackit object-storage credentials create [flags]